 Button pressing by the user is a second source of energy.

 When the device switches from one power source to another, it experiences brief power losses.
 To ensure acceptable game duration between power outages, the researchers designed the system's hardware and software from the ground up to make them very energy efficient.

 The team also developed a new technique for storing system state.
 It is non-volatile memory, which minimizes overhead and allows for quick recovery when power returns.
 In practice, the player can continue the game from the exact point where he left off due to the loss of power.

 In summary: the parents' nightmare

 On a not-too-cloudy day and for non-easy games, game breaks typically last less than a second for every 10 seconds of play.

 Researchers believe this allows for perfect playability for some games, including chess, solitaire, and tetris, but certainly not yet for all.

 There is still a lot to do before portable video games of the future become completely battery-free.
 The researchers hope these prototypes will raise awareness of the environmental impact of the devices that make up the Internet of Things.

-“Our work is the antithesis of the Internet of Things, which has many devices with batteries inside them,” Hester said.
-“Those batteries eventually end up in the trash.
-If they are not completely discharged, they can become dangerous ”.
+"Our work is the antithesis of the Internet of Things, which has many devices with batteries in them," said Hester.
+"Those batteries eventually end up in the trash.
+If they're not fully discharged, they can become dangerous."
 And they are difficult to recycle, I add.